nordurljosahvida/mbox-to-imap/README.md

 3] Open the terminal and execute the mbox-to-imap.sh script

-4] Have fun and take care of your emails! :)
+4] Have fun and take care of your email! :)